-TATUL 2022 Numerical Analysis
+MAT 3633 Numerical Analysis

 STA 3013 Multivariate Analysis for the Life and Social Sciences

 STA 3433 Applied Nonparametric Statistics

 STA 4643 Introduction to Stochastic Processes

 STA 4713 Applied Regression Analysis

 STA 4723 Design and Analysis of Experiments

-- B. 9 additional semester credit hours of approved courses in the division, of which at least 6 hours must be upper-division - C. 22 to 23 semester credit hours of electives
+- B. 9 additional semester credit hours of approved courses in the division, of which at least 6 hours must be upper-division; 3 hours may be at the 2000 level - C. 31 to 32 semester credit hours of electives